-Prerequisite: Electromagnetic theory.
+Prerequisite : Electromagnetic theory.

-Objective: To expose the students on the fundamentals of electromagnetic interference and specifications, standards and limits, measurements and control techniques, and
+- Objective : To expose the students on the fundamentals of electromagnetic interference and compatibility in the electronic system design. - Outcome : Students will able to know the EMI environment, coupling principles, specifications, standards and limits, measurements and control techniques, and EMC design of PCBs.